-Seminar (midway and closing seminar): The midway and closing seminars are obligatory for all PhD candidates at the Faculty of Humanities and Education.
-Organised by the PhD leader and supervisor.
+Seminar: midway seminar and closing seminar are obligatory for all PhD candidates at the Faculty of Humanities and Education.
+This is organised by the leader of the specialization and the supervisor.

 Speak up: Please tell us if you are made aware of any wrongdoing at UiA.

 Technical equipment: Technical equipment shall be ordered via Siren Vegusdal, and must not be purchased privately.

 Thesis: Article-based thesis vs monograph?
 See detailed rules, under Relevant Rules and Regulations.